IvanSholana/Dog---Cat-Detection/readme.md

-Certainly!
-Let's add some cool emojis to make it even more appealing:

----

 ## Object Detection in Video using YOLOv8 🚀

 This repository contains a Python script for performing object detection in a video using YOLOv8.
 The script uses the OpenCV library to read and write videos, and a YOLOv8 model for object detection.